AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

   - phtml / js
   - layout xml
   - html (knockout templates)
+- Plugins for methods which have been affected by the upgrade.

 ## ⚠️ Warning ⚠️

 This tool is experimental and a work in progress.
 It may not catch every preference/override/etc.

 If you have any improvements please raise a PR or an Issue.

-Look for todo's in the code base.

 ## How to use